tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/Activities/12-Stu_Challenge_Activity/README.md

 ## Conditionally Yours Part II

-In this activity, you will use the pseudocode you created in the previous activity to develop a program that recommends purchasing or selling stock based on percent increase or decrease.
+In this activity, you will use the pseudocode you created in the previous activity to develop a program that recommends purchasing or selling stock based on a percent increase or decrease of its stock price.

 ### Background